 Fund managers play a crucial role in managing the National Pension Scheme Fund.
 They will allocate the assets to diversify the portfolio so that you get a stable return.
 They will also periodically review the portfolio to see if the assets are performing well and make changes accordingly if required.
 The expertise of a fund manager indicates how your fund is going to perform.

-NPS scheme offers financial security after retirement.
-The tax benefits, stable returns and strict monitoring of the working of these funds make it a lucrative investment option.
-You can easily open an NPS account online or offline and start securing your retirement years starting today!
+The NPS scheme could play a key role in offering financial security after retirement.
+The additional tax benefits, decent returns potential and strict monitoring of the working of these funds could make it a good investment option for you.
+You can easily open an National Pension Scheme account online or offline and start securing your retirement years starting today!
+However, you may want to diversify your retirement investments beyond PPF, EPF and NPS to meet your post-retirement financial needs.

 a) Under Section 80CCD(1): 10% of subscribers’ salary having a limit of up to Rs.
 1.5 lakh